mumbleskates/sqlite_cpp/README.md

 the returned tuples of rows that are read, and which already has the headers for `<optional>` and `<string_view>` that don't need to be backfilled with non-stdlib equivalents.

+This was created as a dogfood library to make using sqlite non-excruciating.
+Contributions welcome!